By Bart Gary and Leanne Prybylski

 Retaliation claims against employers are on the rise, and all employers must be cognizant of the increased legal risk of such claims.
 In 2010, for the first time ever, retaliation surpassed race discrimination and became the most common charge filed with the Equal Employment Opportunity Commission (EEOC).

 FMG is pleased to announce that David Cole has been made a Partner of the Firm.
-Also, Anthony Del Rio, James Dervin, La’Vonda McLean and Stephanie Stewart have recently joined the firm as Associates.
+Also, Anthony Del Rio, La’Vonda McLean and Stephanie Stewart have recently joined the firm as Associates.
 Jason Mitchell, Kathleen Dod and Shawn Kalfus have also joined the Firm within the past year.